-In the policy arena, he has contributed extensively to amicus briefs filed by the American Psychological Association (APA) in court cases concerning marriage equality for same-sex couples, sodomy laws, military personnel policy, and other issues.
+In the policy arena, he has contributed extensively to amicus briefs filed by the American Psychological Association (APA) and other professional associations in court cases concerning marriage equality for same-sex couples, sodomy laws, military personnel policy, and other issues.
 In addition, he has served as a consultant and expert witness for numerous legal cases involving the civil rights of lesbians and gay men and people with AIDS.
-Recent examples include Perry v.
-Schwarzenegger, challenging the constitutionality of California's Proposition 8, and Massachusetts v.
-US Dept. of Health and Human Services, challenging the constitutionality of some provisions of the federal Defense of Marriage Act.
+Examples include Perry v.
+Schwarzenegger, in which California's Proposition 8 was declared unconstitutional, and Pickup v.
+Brown, in which a California law prohibiting state-licensed mental health providers from attempting to change the sexual orientation of minors from homosexual to heterosexual was upheld.

 A Fellow of the APA and the Association for Psychological Science, Professor Herek received the 1996 APA Award for Distinguished Contributions to Psychology in the Public Interest, and the 2006 Kurt Lewin Memorial Award from the Society for the Psychological Study of Social Issues (APA Division 9).
 In 2010, he received the Distinguished Scholarly Public Service Award from the UC Davis Academic Senate, and the Distinguished Humanitarian Contribution Award from the California Psychological Association.